liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step1.md

 The [Test Harness 'Framework' documentation](https://github.com/liquibase/liquibase-test-harness#framework){:target="_blank"} describes how the tests work and how to run them.

-At the most basic level, you can run the tests using `mvn test` using the configuration options defined in the test-harness framework documentation such as `-DchangeObjects`.
+At the most basic level, you can run the tests using `mvn test` with the configuration options defined in the test-harness framework documentation such as `-DchangeObjects`.
 If you are using an IDE, you can run your `ExtensionHarnessTest` class directly and pass along the same settings as system properties.

 ## Next Step